TWBug/GoldCardHenge/content/application/_index.en.md

   * Please go to the "Download" area on ​​the application platform to print out the "Republic of China Employment Gold Card Overseas Approval Certificate."
 You can enter Taiwan with this certificate.
 Within 30 days of the day after you enter Taiwan, you must bring this certificate and the original passport to the previously designated National Immigration Agency Service Center to pick up the Gold Card.
   * There is no time limit for you to download the resident authorization certificate, you can enter Taiwan anytime with the certificate before your Gold Card expires.
-* Receiving your Gold Card abroad

-  * Please go to the "download" area on ​​the application platform to print out the "Republic of China Employment Gold Card Overseas Approval Certificate."
-Take the receipt and your passport to the previously designated ROC mission/office.
-  * It can take over 21 working days to deliver a Gold Card to an overseas ROC mission/office.
-The mission/office will notify you to pick up your Gold Card.
-If the Gold Card is not collected within three months, the mission/office will send it back to the National Immigration Agency in Taiwan.
 {{< /accordion >}}

 ## Submitting Additional Documents & Rejection